 Danville voters formally approved the Caesars Virginia casino referendum on Nov.
 3, 2020.

-With the safe assumption that the Virginia Lottery will approve its casino operator license, Caesars Virginia is expected to break ground in the fall of 2021, and the resort is expected to open to the public in the second half of 2024.
+With the safe assumption that the Virginia Lottery will approve its casino operator license, Caesars Virginia is expected to break ground in early 2022, and the resort is expected to open to the public in the second half of 2024.
 A temporary casino, however, is currently open.

 Yes.
 Caesars officials plan to open a sportsbook on the property upon its opening.